Reinforcement Learning Based Power Control for Reliable Mission-Critical Wireless Transmission: Simulation Results

 \section{Simulation Results}

 In this section, we provide numerical results to validate the analysis and the proposed power allocation strategy.
 In particular, we model the channel power gain as the product of large-scale fading and small-scale fading, where the former keeps constant during the payload delivery period and the latter follows exponential distribution with unit mean in every slot.
-The setup of fixed large-scale fading is reasonable because it usually does not change too much for even hundreds of milliseconds under typical vehicle speed, while the latency of safety-related payload transmission can be required to be less than tens of milliseconds \cite{2019-TVT-MyTVT2019}.
+The setup of fixed large-scale fading is reasonable because it usually does not change too much for hundreds of milliseconds even under high-mobility vehicular environment, while the latency of safety-related payload transmission can be required to be less than tens of milliseconds \cite{2019-TVT-MyTVT2019}.
 All simulation parameters are set by default to the values in Table \ref{table:simulaton_para}, whereas each figure may have particular settings taking precedence wherever applicable.